davidSalamancaGonzalez/davidSalamancaGonzalez/README.md

 👋 Hi there!
-My name is David and I'm a front end developer with experience in HTML, CSS, JavaScript, Angular, MySQL, MongoDB and nodeJS.
+My name is David and I'm a front end developer with experience in HTML, CSS, JavaScript and Angular.

 I recently completed a course at ITacademy in Barcelona, where I honed my skills and learned about the latest technologies and best practices in the field.